Komalb07/Music-Recommendation-System/README.md

   - **Support Vector Machine (SVM)**
   - **Random Forest Classifier** (Best Model)
 - **User Interaction**: Users can **choose their classification model**.
-- **Displays Model Performance**: Accuracy, Recall, and Precision are shown for the selected classifier.

 #### **Recommendation System (Content-Based Filtering)**
 - **Goal:** Recommends songs **based on feature similarity** to a user’s playlist.
 - **Technique Used:** **Cosine Similarity**